peter-matrai/Sim_Matrai/README.md

 ## How to run the codes

-1. First you need to determine a base directory on your own computer and download the 4 files to this directory from this Github repository.
+1. First you need to determine a base directory on your own computer and download the 4 files to this directory from this Github repository (Base_parameters.R, Sim_Cont_Many.R, Sim_Cont_Results.Rmd, PI_Sim_Matrai.Rproj) .

 ### nagyon sub